Gregory Maass & Nayoungim: Relationships Do Not Exist

 The pair is perhaps best known for their miniature work called "Relationships Do Not Exist".
 This group of sculptures is one of the largest series of work created by Gregory Maass & Nayoungim.
 Relationships Do Not Exist is among the more iconic, philosophically astute and visually humorous works that Gregory Maass & Nayoungim have created.
 The title derives from the famous Jacques Lacan quote “Sexual relationships do not exist”.

 They proceeded by choosing samples from a wide collection of figurines ranging from the 1950s until today.
 In an intricate process the bodies are dismembered and reassembled, painted and mounted on empty trophy pedestals.
 Gregory Maass & Nayoungim call this an adaptation method: "First we cannibalize them and then they get frankensteined back together."

 A Snowman for Busan

 is a public art work installed in Busan, a town where it hardly ever snows.
 It is a chromed steel snowman placed on a rooftop water tower of a local kindergarten.

+Installation of a work by Gregory S. Maass & Nayoungim for the Chiba City Arts Triennale 2025 at the Sogo Department Store.

+SOGOLOGY, Chiba City Arts Triennale 2025

+is a public art work installed in Chiba, a city, which stand out as home to the world's longest suspended monorail system, the Chiba Urban Monorail at 15.2 km.
+The installation "Sogology" is placed in a water and stone garden at the Sogo Department store.
+Sogo Chiba is a prominent 10-story department store in central Chiba City, Japan.